 This blog has examples of IPG members’ robust and creative responses to the COVID-19 emergency.
 If you would like to share your own views and responses—anonymously if you wish—please get in touch.

 In a special episode of our Podcast, IPG board member Oliver Gadsby discusses how to lead a business through difficult times like these.
 In conversation with our President Jonathan Harris, he talks about responding nimbly to challenges, managing change, finding support and keeping staff well and motivated.
 It is well worth a listen for anyone leading teams at the moment.

 The IPG’s Croner Business Support Helpline is available for free and unlimited advice about the impact of coronavirus on employment, legal, health and safety and other matters.
 Do take advantage of this service if you are unsure about anything.

 Croner has also provided a useful coronavirus HR toolkit, including a guide to obligations, law and hygiene, an HR factsheet and a checklist for employers.

 The best way to find out which grants, loans, tax relief and other forms of support you are eligible for is to use the government’s Support Finder tool.

 This is a succinct summary of the financial support available to businesses at the moment.

 This is a short video rounding up the support that is available.

 Another good entry point for business enquiries is this list of FAQs.

-The Welsh government has a separate business support helpline.
+The Welsh government has a separate package of support and business support helpline.
+The number

 If you would like to give feedback on how COVID-19 is affecting businesses, the DBEIS would welcome your views.
 Email firstname.lastname@example.org.